20 of the Most Beautiful Natural Pools in the World

 The Devil’s Pool

-Twice the height of Niagara Falls, Victoria Falls in southeastern Africa is the largest waterfall in the world.
+More than twice the height of Niagara Falls, Victoria Falls in southeastern Africa measures in at 355 feet tall and more than 5,500 feet wide.
 But for some brave souls, the top of the Falls is just another swimming hole.
-With water levels at their lowest from September to December, swimmers venture into the Devil's Pool
+With water levels at their lowest from September to December, swimmers venture into the Devil’s Pool, an area with minimal current, mere feet from where the water gushes hundreds of feet down into the gorge below.
+Not many natural pools can boast their own waterfalls!
+If you’re a thrill-seeker, check out these 10 extreme travel adventures around the world.

 Barton Springs Pool